agroimpacts/cloud-free-planet/spatial/python/planet/README.md

 ### AWS

-- Install and confgiure AWS ECS CLI.
+Install and confgiure AWS ECS CLI
   - https://github.com/aws/amazon-ecs-cli
   - https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_tutorial_EC2.html

+Usual commands descriptions you would have to use:
 - `make login-aws-registry` to authorize in ECS AWS Registry to push docker image
 - `docker-compose build` to build docker image and after that push it via `docker push 554330630998.dkr.ecr.us-east-1.amazonaws.com/planet-downloader`
 - `make configure-cluster` to configure cluster